 Tell me about Solenberger Apartments.

 The downtown apartments at 142 N. Loudoun St. are open to students who are 21 or older on the first day of classes, Aug.
-22. Priority is given to graduate students.
+21. Priority is given to graduate students.
 Students are selected based on the Service Outreach Plans they submit.
 The Service Outreach Plan is the student’s vision for how he/she will give 10 hours of community service each semester.
-Apply via Solenberger Application
+The application will be available on February 1.

 Tell me about The Village Apartments.

-The new Village Apartments (opening fall 2016) are four bedroom apartments open to junior and senior students.
+The Village Apartments are four bedroom apartments open to junior and senior students.
 Priority is given to seniors and groups of four applying to fill an entire apartment.
 Students are selected based on an application, GPA requirement, conduct history and faculty/staff recommendation letters.
 All four residents must meet the application requirements to live in the apartment.
-Apply via The Village Application
+The application will be available on February 1.
+The Village residents are selected to be mentors and positive role models for other Shenandoah students.
+Residents will be required to provide documentation of approved mentorship plan.

 Does Shenandoah have 12-month housing?

 In addition to Solenberger, 12-month housing for rising juniors and seniors is available in East Campus Commons.
 Sign up for this option through the Housing Lottery.
-Add an additional $1,000 to the usual room fee; it covers mid-May through mid-August as well as all academic year breaks – except the days the university is officially closed over winter break.
+Add an additional $1,020 to the usual room fee; it covers mid-May through mid-August as well as all academic year breaks – except the days the university is officially closed over winter break.
 Meals are not included in the cost.
-In addition to a Housing Contract, you must complete a Supplemental Contract that covers housing over the summer and breaks.
+In addition to a Housing Contract, you must complete a Supplemental Contract, which will be available February 1, that covers housing over the summer and breaks.

 How does the Housing Lottery work?